UW-Hydro/bmorph/docs/example_workflow_explained.rst

 Apply ``bmorph`` bias correction
 --------------------------------

-Almost to actually bias correcting!
+We are almost to actually bias correcting!
 First we need to specify some parameters for correction.
 Returning to these parameters can help fine tune your bias corrections to the basin you are analyzing.

-In this notebook, all four variations of bmorph are demonstrated:
+In this notebook, all four variations of ``bmorph`` are demonstrated:
 IBC_U, IBC_C, SCBC_U, and SCBC_C, as described in ``bias_correction.rst``.

-The `train_window` is what we will use to train the bias correction model.
-This is the time range that is representative of the basin's behavior that bmorph should strive to mirror.
+The ``train_window`` is what we will use to train the bias correction model.
+This is the time range that is representative of the basin's expected behavior that ``bmorph`` should strive to mirror.

-The `bmorph_window` is when bmorph should be applied to the series, effectively when bias correction should be applied.
+The ``bmorph_window`` is when ``bmorph`` should be applied to the series for bias correction.

-Lastly the `reference_window` is used to smooth the bias correction with when in the reference flows we should compare the bmorph'ed flows to.
-This is recommended to be set as the same as the `train_window`.
+Lastly the ``reference_window`` is when the reference flows should be used to smooth the bias corrected flows.
+This is recommended to be set as equivalent to the ``train_window``.

 .. code:: ipython3